British India 1 Rupee Note: History, Varieties & Value

-Explore the rich history of the British India 1 Rupee note, from its wartime origins to its unique varieties, overprints, and its role in Burma and Pakistan.
+Explore the British India 1 Rupee note from 1917 to 1940, including its history, varieties, red serial number, Burma overprints, and role in Pakistan currency.

 World War I and Silver Shortage